reicraftscodes/my-portfolio/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 4. Edit your information
--  ./constants folder : profile links, projects, and skills it can be found on the
+-  ./constants folder : profile links, projects, and skills
--  ./constants folder : profile links, projects, and skills it can be found on the
+-  ./pages folder : if you want to replace all information with your own
 ## 🚀 Deploying app on Vercel

 The easiest way to deploy Next.js app is to use the Vercel Platform from the creators of Next.js.